adibifard/F4SPC/README.md

 `-rh   <float>      (nm)`

- The threshold radius for hydrogen-bonded molecules, default=0.3 nm.
+ The threshold radius to assess the hydrogen-bonded water molecules, default=0.3 nm.

 `-t    <float>  <float>  <float>   (time-step (fs), dumping frequency, stride)`

  If this command is ignored, then the code reads the time data from the input `.gro` file.
-On the other hand, utilizing this flag, one will need to provide the time-step, the dumping frequency, and the stride values used in the generation process of the `.gro` file.
+Using this flag, on the other hand, one will need to provide the time-step, the dumping frequency, and the stride values which were used in the generation process of the `.gro` file.

- This is well suited  for the `.gro` files that are exported from VMD (Visual Molecular Dynamics) post-processor but lack the time data.
-The time-step can be found in the simulation input file, and the "dumping frequency" defines how frequently the trajectories are written into the simulation output file.
-Stride is another filter to the trajectory file when user imports the simulation trajectory into VMD and exports it to a `.gro` file.
+ This is well suited  for the trajectory files that are exported from VMD (Visual Molecular Dynamics) or any other post-processor but lack any  time related information.
+The time-step can be found in the simulation input file, and the "dumping frequency" defines how frequently the trajectories were written into the simulation trajectory file.
+Stride is merely another filter to the trajectory file when user imports the simulation trajectory into VMD and exports it to a `.gro` file.

 `-tu   <string>    (User defined time unit [ps or ns or ms])`

-This flag is only required in conjunction with the `-t` flag, and defines the unit of the output time vector written to the `.csv` file, assuming that the simulation was performed in femtosecond timesteps.
+This flag is only required in conjunction with the `-t` flag and defines the unit of the output time vector written to the `.csv` file, assuming that the simulation was performed in femtosecond timesteps.

 ---------------------------------------------------------------------------------------------------------------------
 ### Examples: